Why I still love to use a MacBookPro and MacOS in 2019

 • My previous MacBook is now six years old and still used as a development backup platform.
 The performance is still great.

-• My preferred IDE IntelliJ IDEA works flawlessly on macOS.
+• My preferred IDE, IntelliJ IDEA, works flawlessly on macOS.

-• My new MacBookPro is perfect for Java development, database integration and running multiple Docker images locally.
+• My new MacBookPro is perfect for Java development, database integration, and running multiple Docker images locally.
 The 32 GB RAM goes a long way to run multiple docker images and databases.

 No virus scanner is still important.
 I was lately at a customer site.
-The whole deployment just crashed because IT department decided to update the virus scanner and associated options.
+The whole deployment just crashed because the IT department decided to update the virus scanner and associated options.
 Suddenly, the generated artifacts were considered harmful.
 This decision just broke the CI/CD pipeline for hours.

 Homebrew easily downloads and installs newer versions of favorite applications and utilities.
 It solved the dread of macOS slow or missing application updates.
 Apple seldom keeps up pre-installed Unix utilities to date.
 Just use Homebrew and forget about Apple slow updates.